When anxious feelings strike, I am a big believer in switching gears and using a completely different part of your brain.

 I hate going to bed.

-I hate being “still” with my thoughts left to roam to unhappy topics such as missing my parents, “When will I die?”, and “Are we going to nuclear war?”.
-Listening to my favorite shows as I lay in bed, helps to keep those thoughts away and I usually drift off easily, with pleasant feelings.
+I hate being “still” with my thoughts left to roam to unhappy topics such as missing my parents, “When will I die?”, or “Are we going to nuclear war?”.
+Listening to my favorite shows as I lie in bed, helps to keep those thoughts away, allowing me to drift off easily, with pleasant feelings.

 The characters in those shows are so familiar to me that they are like family.

 Lucy, Ethel, Rose, Dorothy……I know them all so well.
 I started watching them back in the ’80’s with my mom.
 They were her favorite shows and she had every I Love Lucy episode recorded onto VHS tapes and we would watch them all the time, along with new episodes of The Golden Girls that would come on TV.

 My mom and I didn’t have a lot of happy times together.
 We were not good at communicating with one another, but watching those shows together was one way we could hang out and have fun with each other.
 It was easy.
 We didn’t have to talk.
 We could just “be”.
 I can easily remember the sound of my mom’s laughter watching those shows.
 She didn’t laugh much and it was one of the few times I got to hear that sound.

 Now my mom is gone and when I watch those shows, on some level its like being back in time.
 It is as if the past 30 years never happened and I am no longer a scared adult feeling alone in the world, I am just a teenager lying on my couch watching TV with my mom, with no real problems at all.
 In my mind, there is such a strong association between those shows and pleasant feelings, that when I am feeling anxious, all I have to do is turn them on and I start feeling better right away.
 Any sense of dread floats right out of me.
 Even just hearing the theme songs is like an elixir for me.
 I sing along with the Golden Girls theme every time….I can’t help myself…and it makes me feel good inside.